Getting rid of duckweedLemna infestation

 To effectively get rid of all the duckweed, you’ll have to remove all the technical equipment protruding from the water surface, and clean it outside of the tank.
 You can use the fact that duckweed also often sticks to the aquarium glass to your advantage: just lower the water level.
 A large part of the duckweed will stick to the glass, from where it can easily be wiped off with a paper towel.
 Protruding hardscape is a bit harder to clean since it’s usually firmly installed.
 Wood covered in moss is a problem of a whole different league since duckweed often gets entangled in the fronds of the moss, where it can and will keep growing.
 In this case, the only cure is to pick off the pieces of duckweed one by one with a pair of tweezers.

-A good tool for collecting single free floating duckweed leaves is a small skimmer described in the article "Effective removal of plant cuttings".
-A skimmer sucks small floating particles such as duckweed or small plant cuttings off the surface in no time.
+A good tool for collecting single free floating duckweed leaves is a small skimmer described in the article "Effectively remove plant clippings".
+A skimmer sucks small floating particles such as duckweed or small plant clippings off the surface in no time.
 However, its capacity is limited, this should be kept in mind.

 Once all visible duckweed has been collected, the procedure is basically the same as described in the section "Preventive Measures".
 Close observation of the aquarium over the next one to two weeks is highly recommendable.
 Prophylactically, you can keep the skimmer running during this period.
 If you spot fresh duckweed plants, remove them immediately.
 Although this is a tiring and time-consuming measure, it will be successful — if you follow through.